top of page

 The objective of this studio is to investigate an architectural system.
 A structure that is supported by the tension of cables has advantages such as greater resilience over the traditional structure system that relies on compression.
 For a suspended structure, orientation is important.
 After conducting wind studies, we found that the majority of the summer wind is coming from the East and winter wind is coming from the West, and hence oriented the tube in the North-South direction for stability.

-We conducted site analyses of topography, traffic, ecology, waterway, underground systems, social network activities etc to help understand the situation in the nearby town Foxborough as well as the existing issues of Patriot Place.
+We conducted site analyses of topography, traffic, ecology, waterway, underground systems, social network activities, etc., to help understand the situation in the nearby town Foxborough and the existing issues of Patriot Place.

-Existing creek east to the stadium is connected to the Neponset Reservoir, and is a 1% annual flood zone.
+The existing creek east to the stadium is connected to the Neponset Reservoir and is a 1% annual flood zone.

-Site is built for events instead of urban uses, mainly in the form of car parks, the isolated Patriot Place is only used during games or concerts, and “almost completely empty on normal work days” - quote from Jean Gerry (worker in Patriot Place).
+The site is built for events instead of urban uses, mainly in the form of car parks, the isolated Patriot Place is only used during games or concerts, and is “almost empty on normal work days” - quote from Jean Gerry (worker in Patriot Place).

 After thermal insulation considerations, gaps in excess of 5 feet between frame intervals were created to allow space for amenities.
 I developed a total of 20 modules that can be populated in zones for its needs.
 The most well received modules are: toilet stalls, reception desks, individual seating and bar table.
 These modular spaces can be readjusted into different programs when needed, including, in most extreme cases, jail cell spaces.